Bifurcation analysis of two-dimensional Rayleigh--B\'enard convection using deflation: Numerical methods

 \subsection{Computation of multiple solutions with deflation}

-Steady-states solutions to Rayleigh--B\'enard convection are computed using a recent numerical technique called deflation~\cite{farrell2015deflation}.
-This algorithm is based on Newton's method and allows the computation of multiple solutions to a nonlinear system of equations $F(\phi,\lambda)=0$, where $\phi$ is the solution and $\lambda\in\mathbb{R}$ is a bifurcation parameter.
+Steady states of Rayleigh--B\'enard convection are computed using a recent numerical technique called deflation~\cite{farrell2015deflation}.
+This algorithm is based on Newton's method and can compute multiple solutions to a nonlinear system of equations $F(\phi,\lambda)=0$, where $\phi$ is the solution and $\lambda\in\mathbb{R}$ is a bifurcation parameter.
+First, fix $\lambda\in\mathbb{R}$ and assume a solution $\phi_1$ to $F(\cdot,\lambda)$ has been previously discovered by Newton's method.
+One can then construct a deflated problem